 Catching up with the Spaniard, the Indian tied him to the back of a horse and set off beside him.
 Thus they journeyed until they came to his lodge, where he released the trader from his horse and fed him but kept his hands and legs hardbound and paid no attention to his questions and his appeals for liberty.
 Tying a strong and half-trained horse at his door, Ta-in-ga-ro placed a wooden saddle on him, cut off the Spaniard’s clothes, and put him astride of the beast.
 After he had fastened him into his seat with deer-skin thongs, he took Zecana’s corpse from its wrapping and tied it to his prisoner, face to face.

-Then, losing the horse, which was plunging and snorting to be rid of his burden, he saw him rush off on the limitless desert and followed on his own strong steed.
-At first, the Spaniard fainted; on recovering he struggled to get free, but his struggles only brought him closer to the ghastly thing before him.
+Then, losing the horse, which was plunging and snorting to be rid of his burden, he saw him rush off on the endless desert and followed on his strong steed.
+At first, the Spaniard fainted; he struggled to get free on recovering, but his struggles only brought him closer to the dreadful thing before him.
 Noon-day heat covered him with sweat, and blood dripped from the wales that the cords cut in his flesh.
 At night he froze uncovered in the chill air, and, if for an instant his eyes closed in sleep, a curse, yelled into his ear, awoke him.
-Ta-inga-ro gave him a drink from time to time, but never food, and so they rode for days.
+Ta-inga-ro gave him a drink from time to time but never food, so they rode for days.
 At last, hunger overbore his loathing, and sinking his teeth into the dead flesh before him, he feasted like a ghoul.

 Still, they rode, Ta-in-ga-ro never far from his victim, on whose sufferings he gloated until a gibbering cry told him that the Spaniard had gone mad.
 Then, and not till then, he drew rein and watched the horse with its dead and maniac riders until they disappeared in the yellow void.
 He turned away but nevermore sought his home.
 To and fro, through the brush, the sand, the alkali of the plains, go the ghost riders, forever.